robertpiosik/CodeWebChat/README.md

 **The workflow**

-Select folders and files you want to show to the model, type instructions, and pick your favorite chatbot, to continue in the browser, or call a model provider of choice, to stay in the editor.
+Select folders and files you want to fully show to the model, type instructions, and pick your favorite chatbot, to continue in the browser, or call a model provider of choice, to stay in the editor.

-Once the response is ready, generated code blocks in the selected **EDIT FORMAT** can be applied with a single click!
+Once the response is ready, generated code blocks in any EDIT FORMAT will be applied to the codebase with a single click!

 | EDIT FORMAT | Token usage | File operations        |
 | ----------- | :---------: | ---------------------- |